 Close comparison of the wavelength registration of overlapping segments reveals isolated regions, a few Å in length, of slight spectral mismatch (\sim a fraction of a resolution element) in the wavelength solutions.
 Consequently, combining all the spectra into one master spectrum will result in a loss of resolution.
 However, treating each channel/segment individually increases the bookkeeping associated with the data analysis.
-Further, because fixed pattern noise tends to dominate when the signal-to-noise is high, there is little additional information to be gained in analyzing a low signal-to-noise data set when high signal-to-noise is available.
-For these reasons we elected to form two spectra, each of which covers the 900 - 1190 bandpass contiguously, using the following procedure.
+Further, because fixed pattern noise tends to dominate when the signal-to-noise ratio is high, there is little additional information to be gained in analyzing a low signal-to-noise data set when high signal-to-noise is available.
+For these reasons we elected to form two spectra, each of which covers the 900-1190 Å bandpass contiguously, using the following procedure.

-The flux and error arrays for the LiF1a and LiF1b segments were interpolated onto a common linear wavelength scale with a 0.013 Å bin, covering 900 - 1190 Å. The empty wavelength regions, being most of the short wavelength region from 1000 Å down to the 900 Å and the short gap region in between LiF1a and LiF1b, were filled in with most of SiC2a and a small portion of SiC2b respectively.
+The flux and error arrays for the LiF1a and LiF1b segments were interpolated onto a common linear wavelength scale with a 0.013 Å bin, covering 900-1190 Å. The empty wavelength regions, being most of the short-wavelength region from 1000 down to the 900 Å and the short gap region in between LiF1a and LiF1b, were filled in with most of SiC2a and a small portion of SiC2b, respectively.
 We refer to this spectrum as s12.
-The LiF2b, LiF2a, SiC1a and SiC1b segments were merged similarily into a spectrum, s21.
-Absorption line analyses were carried out using the composite s12 and s21 spectra (§ 4.1).5
+The LiF2b, LiF2a, SiC1a, and SiC1b segments were merged similarly into a spectrum, s21.
+Absorption-line analyses were carried out using the composite s12 and s21 spectra (\S 4.1).5

 3.2.
-Far-UV Longslit Observations of M27 from JHU/NASA Sounding Rocket 36.136 UG
+Far-UV Long-Slit Observations of M27 from JHU/NASA Sounding Rocket 36.136 UG

-JHU/NASA sounding rocket mission 36.136 UG was launched from White Sands Missile Range Launch Complex-36 on 14 June 1999 at 01:40 MST.
-Its purpose was to observe the hot CS of M27, provide spatial information on the excitation state of H2 in the nebula and investigate its dust scattering properties.
-The science instrument was a 40 cm diameter Dall-Kirkham telescope with SiC over-coated Al mirrors, feeding a Rowland circle spectrograph with a 200" x 12" longslit, a 900 - 1400 Å bandpass and an inverse linear dispersion of ≈ 20 Å mm-1.
-The basic configuration has been described by McCandliss et al. (1994, 2000) and Burgh et al. (2001) and two similar missions using this payload have flown (Burgh et al. 2002; France et al. 2004).
-This was the first flight for a newly reconfigured spectrograph with a holographically corrected concave grating (McCandliss et al. 2001), for improving the spatial resolution (3'') spacecraft pointing limited) and a high QE KBr coated micro-channel plate with double-delay line anode ($\approx 25 \,\mu m$ resolution element), similar to that used by McPhate et al. (1999).
+JHU/NASA sounding rocket mission 36.136 UG was launched from White Sands Missile Range Launch Complex 36 on 1999 June 14 at 01:40 MST.
+Its purpose was to observe the hot CS of M27, provide spatial information on the excitation state of H_2 in the nebula, and investigate its dust-scattering properties.
+The science instrument was a 40 cm diameter Dall-Kirkham telescope with SiC overcoated Al mirrors, feeding a Rowland circle spectrograph with a $200'' \times 12''$ long slit, a 900-1400 Å bandpass, and an inverse linear dispersion of ≈ 20 Å mm-1.
+The basic configuration has been described by McCandliss et al. (1994, 2000) and Burgh et al. (2001), and two similar missions using this payload have flown (Burgh et al. 2002; France et al. 2004).
+This was the first flight for a newly reconfigured spectrograph with a holographically corrected concave grating (McCandliss et al. 2001), for improving the spatial resolution (3" spacecraft pointing limited), and a high-QE KBr-coated microchannel plate with doubledelay line anode ($\approx 25 \,\mu m$ resolution element), similar to that used by McPhate et al. (1999).

-The target was acquired at \approx T+150 s, at which time pointing control was passed to a ground based operator, who used a live video downlink of the nebular field to make real time pointing maneuvers.
-At \approx T+500 s the telescope was sealed prior to reentering the atmosphere.
-The payload was recovered and post flight calibrations were made to secure an absolute calibration.
+The target was acquired at $\approx T + 150$ s, at which time pointing control was passed to a ground-based operator, who used a live video downlink of the nebular field to make real-time pointing maneuvers.
+At $\approx T + 500$ s the telescope was sealed prior to reentering the atmosphere.
+The payload was recovered and postflight calibrations were made to secure an absolute calibration.